 David Kana is one of the area’s most widely respected players of the saxophone.
 David’s knowledge of tunes and his mastery of the instrument make him a top choice for dozens of ensembles in the area and nationally.
 He has performed with various artists including: The Benny Goodman Orchestra, Buddy Greco, Barbara Morrison, Henry Cuesta, the Temptations, Kristin Chenoweth, the Cleveland Jazz Orchestra, Three Rivers Entertainment, the Del Sinchak Band, and Special Productions in Cleveland, Ohio.

 A member of the Youngstown State University, Dana School of Music Jazz Faculty, he is responsible for directing two Jazz Combos, teaching the Advanced Improvisation, Jazz Fundamentals and Jazz History classes.
 David is also a member of the Music faculty at Malone University where he teaches Classical Saxophone.
-For the past twenty-two years he has joined an elite team of international musicians as a member of the faculty at the Jamey Aebersold Summer Jazz Workshops.
+For the past twenty-five years he has joined an elite team of international musicians as a member of the faculty at the Jamey Aebersold Summer Jazz Workshops.

 GLENN SCHAFT